yegor256/blog/_drafts/_repo.md

   * **Homogeneous Tasks**.
-    Smaller repositories tend to have smaller tech stacks, meaning that each of them uses just a few languages and frameworks, or---and this is the preferred situation---one language or technology per repository.
+    Smaller repositories tend to have smaller tech stacks, meaning that each of them uses just a few languages and frameworks, or (and this is the preferred situation)---one language or technology per repository.
 Thanks to this, the management of programmers becomes easier, since any ticket/problem can be assigned to anybody.
 It's easier to make tasks similar in size and complexity.
     This obviously means better manageability of the project.